cxw620/rust-polyglot/src/macros.md

 to be included in the current crate build.

-This is an awkward way to to organise build-time code generation, because Rust is not an ideal language for writing build rules, (although it can make a good language for generating Rust code).
+This is an awkward way to to organise build-time code generation, because Rust is not an ideal language for writing build rules (although it can make a good language for generating Rust code).

 `build.rs` can be the best choice